smartfrigde/ArmCord/README.md

 ### Scoop package

-LegCord is also available on the [Extras](https://github.com/ScoopInstaller/Extras) repo
+Legcord is also available on the [Extras](https://github.com/ScoopInstaller/Extras) repo

 ```powershell
 scoop bucket add extras # Ensure bucket is added first